FHA Back To Work Program Waives Foreclosure, Bankruptcy, And Short Sale Waiting Periods

 - The loan must be made by an approved FHA lender

 - The loan must meet the minimum standards of the "FHA Mortgage Guidelines".

 The minimum standards of the FHA mortgage guidelines are straight-forward.
 Some of the more well-known rules require mortgage applicants to show a minimum credit score of 500; to make a downpayment of at least 3.5% on a purchase; and, to verify income via W-2 or federal tax returns.

 The guidelines also include such arcane topics as U.S. citizenship requirements for borrowers; relocation rules for trailing homes and income; and, minimum standards for condominiums and co-ops.

-Loans failing to meet FHA mortgage guidelines do not get insured.Click to see your FHA loan eligibility (Jun 21st, 2017)
+Loans failing to meet FHA mortgage guidelines do not get insured.Verify your home buying eligibility (Feb 22nd, 2018)

 August 15, 2013, though, the Federal Housing Administration moved to relax its guidelines for borrowers who "experienced periods of financial difficulty due to extenuating circumstances".